Spatiotemporal Besov Priors for Bayesian Inverse Problems: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we compare the proposed STBP ($\STBP(\mC, B^{s,q}(\mZ))$) with STGP (equivalent to $\STBP(\mC, B^{s,2}(\mZ))$) and a time-uncorrelated prior ($\STBP(\mI, B^{s,q}(\mZ))$) using a simulated regression, two dynamic tomography imaging examples and an inverse problem of recovering a spatiotemporal function.
+In this section, we compare the proposed STBP ($\STBP(\mC, B^{s,q}(\mZ))$) with STGP (equivalent to $\STBP(\mC, B^{s,2}(\mZ))$) and a time-uncorrelated prior ($\STBP(\mI, B^{s,q}(\mZ))$) using a simulated regression, two dynamic tomography imaging examples, an inverse problem of recovering a spatiotemporal function, and a spatiotemporal imputation of temperature anomalies.
 Since the main focus is to model inhomogeneous data such as images with edges, we tend to adopt sharper regularization and set $q=1$ for STBP throughout this section (See also Remark \ref{rk:whyq1}).
-Our numerical results demonstrate the advantage of Besov ($L_1$) type priors over Gaussian ($L_2$) type priors in modeling inhomogeneous data.
+Our numerical results demonstrate the advantage of Besov ($L_1$) type priors over Gaussian ($L_2$) type priors in modeling inhomogeneity.
 Moreover, these examples highlight the importance of appropriately modeling temporal correlations in spatiotemporal inverse problems.
-All the computer codes are publicly available at \url{https://github.com/lanzithinking/Spatiotemporal-Besov-prior}.
+All computer codes are publicly available at \url{https://github.com/lanzithinking/Spatiotemporal-Besov-prior}.